CPH-SEC/CPH-SEC.github.io/bugbounty.md

 ## CPH:SEC - A beginner's guide to bug bounties
 ##### v.
 0.2 A

 _Disclaimer & Caveat Lector: This article is for educational purposes only.
 The author is not responsible for any misuse or wrong doing.
-Always follow the law, whitehat hacking ethics and good business practice as well as industry standards._
+Always follow the law, white-hat hacking ethics and good business practice as well as industry standards._

-+ By Martin Thirup @ CPH_SEC: http://hackerone.com/mthirup
++ By Martin Thirup @ CPH:SEC: http://hackerone.com/mthirup

 ### **Table of Contents**